dundun92/KRL-Modpack/README.md

 ---

-# Defkon 2 Modpack
+# Kerbal Racing League Modpack

-This is the modpack for Defkon 2, excluding visual mods.
+This is the modpack for KRL, excluding visual mods.

-For visual mods, support, or complaints, yell at me on my [Discord](https://discord.gg/uEakYju) or DM either @firyh or @android_elite
+For visual mods, support, or complaints, yell at me on Jimmy's [Discord](https://discord.gg/uEakYju) or DM @dundun92 or @firyh